34 highly influential African American scientists you may not know

-In 1949, Vaughan was promoted to lead the group, making her the NACA's first black supervisor, and allowing her to collaborate on projects with other well-known human computers.
-In 1958, when the NACA made the transition to NASA, segregation at the institute was abolished, and Vaughan joined the new Analysis and Computation Division (ACD).
+In 1949, Vaughan was promoted to lead the group, making her the NACA's first black supervisor and allowing her to collaborate on projects with other well-known human computers.
+In 1958, when the NACA transitioned to NASA, segregation at the institute was abolished, and Vaughan joined the new Analysis and Computation Division (ACD).

-She was an expert programmer, making ground-breaking advancements in the proliferation of FORTRAN and made significant contributions to the U.S. Space Program.
+She was an expert programmer, making ground-breaking advancements in the proliferation of FORTRAN and significantly contributing to the U.S. Space Program.
 She would be a lifelong advocate for racial and female equality.

 15. Ronald McNair was one of the crew on the space shuttle Challenger

 McNair was born in 1950 and would graduate from North Carolina A&T State University in 1971.
 He later earned his Doctorate in Physics in 1976 from MIT.